andresmrm/carrie/README.md

     > carrie

-This will start the server and listen on port 5505, using a FIFO on /tmp/mplayer.fifo to communicate with mplayer.
+This will start the server and listen on port 50000, using a FIFO on /tmp/mplayer.fifo to communicate with mplayer.
 The FIFO will be created if it doesn't already exist.

+**If that doesn't work, run `run.py`.**

 Run::